python/cpython/Doc/howto/functional.rst

 Some languages are very strict about purity and don't even have assignment statements such as ``a=3`` or ``c = a + b``, but it's difficult to avoid all side effects.
 Printing to the screen or writing to a disk file are side effects, for example.
-For example, in Python a ``print`` statement or a ``time.sleep(1)`` both return no useful value; they're only called for their side effects of sending some text to the screen or pausing execution for a second.
+For example, in Python a call to the :func:`print` or :func:`time.sleep` function both return no useful value; they're only called for their side effects of sending some text to the screen or pausing execution for a second.

 Python programs written in functional style usually won't go to the extreme of